ParallelStack/rsearch-sdk-java/docs/RsearchApi.md

-Gets Suggestions from &#x60;doc_type_name&#x60; in &#x60;index_name&#x60; limited by the body params.
+Gets Suggestions from &#x60;doc_type_name&#x60; in &#x60;index_name&#x60; based on body params.
 Please ensure you refer the getting started guides, to get the format of the query right.

 ### Example
 ```java